Best Way to Cook Live Lobster and Lobster Tail at Home

 • Out-of-shell lobster meat can be kept for 2-3 days.

-• Use a meat thermometer to ensure your lobster returns to 145 degrees F before eating — lobster tastes better when you’re 100% confident it’s safe to enjoy.
+• Use a meat thermometer to ensure your lobster returns to 145 degrees F before eating.
+Lobster tastes better when you’re 100% confident it’s safe to enjoy.

 Here are the lobster reheating methods we recommend:

 • Reheating lobster in the oven.
-This method isn’t super quick, but it does a good job of preserving your lobster’s fresh flavors.
+This method isn’t quick, but it does a good job of preserving your lobster’s fresh flavors.
 Simply slide your lobster on a roasting pan, drop some butter or oil on the bottom of the pan, and cover with foil.
-Bake at 350 degrees F until a meat thermometer reads 145 degrees F — probably around 10 minutes.
+Bake 350 degrees F until a meat thermometer reads 145 degrees F — probably around 10 minutes.

 Looking for More Ways to Cook Lobster at Home?